zotonic/zotonic/doc/ref/actions/action_update_iframe.rst

+.. highlight:: django
 .. include:: meta-update_iframe.rst

-Updates the content of an iframe with a template or a literal HTML text.
+.. seealso:: action :ref:`action-update`.

 .. note::
    This action is only used to update an ``iframe`` element.
    Use the :ref:`action-update` action for updating the contents of a normal HTML element.

+Updates the content of an iframe with a template or a literal HTML text.

 Example::